Furness to step away from Northern Ireland squad

 Northern Ireland's record goalscorer Rachel Furness has revealed that she is to step away from international football "for the foreseeable future".

-The Liverpool midfielder has cored 38 goals in 85 appearances and was part of the NI squad which took part in this summer's Euro 2022 finals in England.
+The Liverpool midfielder has scored 38 goals in 85 appearances and was part of the NI squad which took part in this summer's Euro 2022 finals in England.

 Furness has emphasised that she is not retiring from the international game.